Dyrax/payday2-autosplitter/README.md

 Additionally the in-game heist timer is reported as "Game Time" to Livesplit.
 A few configurations can be changed via the in-game mod options menu.

+The mod supports 3 different game time modes:
+1. *In-Game Heist Time*
+  * Uses Payday's own clock, which is shown at the top of the screen or in the crew stats tab after a heist
+  * Slowmotion slows the timer
+  * Restarts, Fails, Terminating are supported
+2. *Real Time Heist Only*
+  * Unpauses the timer when the heist begins, and pauses it when the heist ends
+  * Slowmotion has no effect on the timer
+  * Restarts, Terminating, Pausing in single player are supported
+3. *Load Removed Time*
+  * Pauses the timer during loading screens
+  * Timer continues running after a heist and during menus
+  * Waiting for other players in multiplayer is currently ignored

 ## Installation

 This is a Payday 2 mod